-Both pools have shallow, entry arcs where kids can perch, but the squiggly saltwater pool is more suitable for children, with a separate shallow pool alongside (50cm deep).
+The squiggly saltwater pool is suitable for children, with a separate shallow pool alongside (50cm deep).
 There are no lifeguards, but you can keep an eye on things from the restaurant.

 Children are welcome in Navutu's restaurant or bar at any time, and although there's no specific kids' menu, staff are happy to adapt the western or Khmer dishes to suit junior tastes.
 High chairs are available, and the team can heat up baby food or milk.

-Babysitting costs US$5 an hour, ideally with a day's notice to secure a good babysitter.
+Babysitting costs US$12 an hour, ideally with a day's notice to secure a good babysitter.
 Non-professional babysitters may be available at shorter notice.